matthewjf/bandit/docs/SETUP.md

 add file `/etc/ethers`:
 ```
-MAC hostname
+<MAC> <hostname>
 ```

 ### eventghost webserver
+NOTE: Commands to htpc are handled by an eventghost webserver.
+The webserver also provides a list of available commands.
+There's other ways to handle this, but eventghost was already being used to handle IR commands.

-add `Apple Bonjour for Windows` to handle lookup by hostname patch `webserver` plugin to send json response for index and set cors headers
+add `Apple Bonjour for Windows` to handle multicast DNS (resolve IP by hostname) patch `webserver` plugin to send json response for index and set cors headers